-The results in this paper rely on the persistent effect of effort and imperfect state monitoring, which together lengthen the time horizon for incentive provision, in the following sense.
-If the current profits depend only on current efforts (i.e., in a standard i.i.d. repeated game) or if fundamentals are perfectly monitored (i.e., in a standard stochastic game) then the rewards must be provided instantaneously.
+Our results rely on the persistent effect of effort and on the imperfect state monitoring, which together lengthen the time horizon for incentive provision.
+If the current profits depend only on current efforts (i.e., in a standard i.i.d. repeated game) or if fundamentals are perfectly monitored (i.e., in a standard stochastic game), then the rewards must be provided instantaneously.
 This is because an increased effort brings about unexpectedly good news (high profits or increase of fundamentals) only in the same period.
 Outside of those limiting environments, signals indicating increased effort today are spread over time.
-Rewards awarded for unexpectedly high profits in the future provide incentives to exert effort today.
+As a consequence, rewards awarded for unexpectedly high profits in the future provide incentives to exert effort today.
 This change has a dramatic impact on the provision of relational incentives, as we discuss below.

 First of all, poorer monitoring and the resulting increased time horizon for incentive provision may improve relational incentives and, thus, benefit the partnership.
 The reason is that relational rewards must take a form of a promise of an improved future relationship.
-If the relationship is already at the bliss point, then immediate relational rewards are unavailable.2 We show that when monitoring is (nearly) perfect and hence the horizon for incentives is short, the absence of relational rewards at the bliss point of the relationship (nearly) unravels the provision of incentives (Proposition 3).
+If the relationship is already delivering the highest equilibrium continuation value for the partners, i.e. is at its bliss point, then immediate relational rewards are unavailable.2 We show that when monitoring is (nearly) perfect and hence the horizon for incentives is short, the absence of relational rewards at the bliss point of the relationship (nearly) unravels the provision of incentives (Proposition 3).
 In contrast, with poor monitoring, relational incentives do not unravel.
 In the absence of immediate rewards, partners are incentivized to work at the bliss point by future rewards, accruing once the relationship drifts down.
 The impossibility of relational incentives (Sannikov and Skrzypacz (2007, 2010)) may be attributed to the assumption of perfect state monitoring, and frequent moves or continuous-time modelling amplify its effect.

-Second of all, the possibility of nontrivial relational incentives requires a novel method to characterize the optimal incentive provision.
-Unlike in repeated games, the optimal relational incentives in our setting are truly dynamic (in contrast to the "bang-bang" result in Abreu, Pearce, and Stacchetti (1986)).
+Second, the possibility of nontrivial relational incentives requires a novel method to characterize the optimal incentive provision in an environment with persistence.
+The standard approach of characterizing the Markov Perfect equilibrium is insufficient.
 The method we propose is based on characterizing the upper boundary of relational incentives achievable in a local SSE, under local incentive constraints, as a function of the expected value of future efforts (relational capital, an equivalent of continuation value in an i.i.d. setting).
-Theorem 1 shows that the upper boundary of incentives satisfies an appropriate ordinary differential equation and provides boundary conditions.
-The right-most argument characterizes the supremum of relational capital and partnership's value.
+Theorem 1 shows that the upper boundary of incentives satisfies an appropriate ordinary differential equation and provides the appropriate boundary conditions.
 Theorem 2 shows, roughly, that a modified boundary is self-generating (as in (Abreu, Pearce, and Stacchetti, 1990)) and defines a near-optimal local SSE.